Caterpillar

 Previous Studies: Texas A&M University, B.S. in Civil Engineering; Massachusetts Institute of Technology, M.Eng. in Structural Engineering

-Mark is a licensed Professional Engineer in California with extensive experience in Forensic and Construction Engineering within the construction industry.
+Prior to LGO, Mark practiced as a structural engineer with specialty in seismic design and forensics.
 During his research fellowship at Boeing through LGO, he analyzed air travel’s price elasticity as the aviation industry moves towards decarbonization by adopting Sustainable Aviation Fuels.
-Mark joined Caterpillar after graduating where he is currently aiding the digital transformation of its procurement and supply chain.
+Mark joined Caterpillar’s rotation program and has worked in supply chain digital transformation and mining electrification helping plan and execute the Dynamic Energy Transfer’s first two pilots in Chile and Brazil.

-Previous Studies: Universidad Iberoamericana – Mexico City, B.S. in Chemical Engineering
+Previous Studies: Brigham Young University, B.S. in Chemical Engineering

 Paige Youngerman (LGO ’20)